BinaryBrother/StartAllBack-EternalTrial/README.md

 This project leverages a simple vulnerability in the way that StartAllBack checks licensing.

 The key will be the only key under CLSID that is all lowercase.
-StartAllBack looks to see how long that key has been active, if you delete it, it recreates the key and restarts the trial.
+StartAllBack looks to see how long that key has been active.
+If you delete it, it recreates the key and restarts the trial.

 Example HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\CLSID\{9fce6b89-ea11-1a21-9bc0-81917c66e2f}